Barca may need youth to get past Napoli, reach CL final 8 - WHIZ News

 Barcelona will be without midfielders Sergio Busquets, Arturo Vidal and Arthur for Saturday’s second leg of their round-of-16 tie.
-The match will be played five months after the Spanish side earned a 1-1 draw at Napoli before the pandemic brought most sports to a halt.
+The match comes five months after the Spanish side drew at Napoli 1-1 before the pandemic brought sports to a halt.

 “Both Rique and Ansu are ready to play,” Setién said Friday.
 “They have performed and played pretty well and could perfectly well start (against Napoli).
 And if they do start, I am sure they will be guaranteed to play well.”

-The 20-year-old Puig has a good chance to earn his debut in Europe’s top-tier club competition with both Busquets and Vidal suspended for the critical match.
-Arthur has had a falling out with the club after securing his transfer to Juventus for next season and refusing to return to team practice.
+The 20-year-old Puig has a good chance to earn his debut in Europe’s top-tier club competition as Busquets and Vidal are suspended for the critical match.
+Arthur has had a falling out with the club after securing his transfer to Juventus for next season and refuses to return to team practice.

-Setién values Puig’s passing and ball-control skills, which remind some Barcelona fans of Xavi Hernández and Andrés Iniesta, and rewarded him with a bigger role during the final stretch of the Spanish league.
+Setién values Puig’s passing and ball-control skills, which remind some Barcelona fans of Xavi Hernández and Andrés Iniesta, and rewarded him with a bigger role during the final part of the Spanish league.

 Fati, 17, made a huge splash this season by becoming the youngest player to score in the Spanish league and the Champions League, among other precocious scoring milestones.